 Prerequisite: Completion of the four day Creative Writing for Social Work workshop

 National Poetry Contest for Social Workers

 The University of Iowa School of Social Work conducts an annual, nationwide poetry contest to acknowledge the creative talent of social workers and to draw attention to social work as a profession.
 “Hosting the national poetry contest here in Iowa City is a natural extension of what the School of Social Work has been doing for decades," says School of Social Work Professor and Director Mercedes Bern-Klug, one of the contest's founders.
 "We have a 30-year track record of offering a Creative Writing Seminar for social workers--and the University of Iowa is known as 'The Writing University.'
 In Iowa City — recognized internationally as a UNESCO City of Literature — writing is the air we breathe."

-This year's submission period has ended.
-We will announce the 2021 winners in early March, and will begin accepting submissions in the fall for next year's contest.
+This year's submission period has ended, and the 2021 winners are listed below.
+We will begin accepting submissions in the fall for next year's contest.

 Rules for submission